samberry19/SequenceMC/README.md

 # SequenceMC

-Monte Carlo samplers for aligned biological sequences, supporting sampling from site-independent and Potts (DCA) models with extra additional bias terms.
+Monte Carlo samplers for aligned biological sequences, currently supporting site-independent and Potts models with additional added potentials to restrain to a local neighborhood to bias to explore farther in a phylogenetic latent space.